jeanhaley32/helpers/readme.md

 A Custom project agnostic logger, intended for use with most of my projects.

 ## Why?
-This is a two-day effort to combine some of the common logging functionality I've implemented in previous project.
+This is a two-day effort to combine some of the common logging functionality I've implemented in previous projects.
 I "Bit the bullet" and combined them into a single package.

 ## Objective